Seattle Public Schools

 Screening, Brief Intervention, and Referral To services (SBIRT)

 The SBIRT program is used to identify, reduce, and prevent adolescent substance use and to support students’ mental health and personal safety.
-In alignment with SPS’ Strategic Plan, the SBIRT model reduces bias in the process of identifying and responding to student needs, and by destigmatizing access to behavioral health services.
-SBIRT is offered in partnership with the King County Department of Community and Human Services and the U.S. Substance Abuse and Mental Health Services Administration.
+In alignment with SPS’ Strategic Plan, the SBIRT model reduces bias in the process of identifying and responding to student needs, and destigmatizes access to behavioral health services.
+SBIRT is funded by King County’s Department of Community and Human Services, City of Seattle’s Department of Education and Early Learning, and additional partners.

 Students are given a brief and interactive, secure web-based questionnaire called Check Yourself.